shanerobinson/tea-base-template/README.md

 # tea-base-template

-The most minimal TEAstack (TailwindCSS, 11ty, AlpineJS) for testing and tutotials
+The most minimal TEAstack (TailwindCSS, 11ty, AlpineJS) for testing and tutotials.